tjd1234/cmpt135spring2024/obsidian/135website2024/basic sorting.md

 void sort(vector<int>& v)
 ```

 Note that this modifies `v`.
-So we call this an **in-place** sorting algorithm.
+It's called an **in-place** sorting algorithm.
 You can use it to make an function that doesn't modify the vector:

 ```cpp
 // Pre-condition: